Luan Dias

-Luan Dias da Silva (born 31 July 1997), known as Luan Dias, is a Brazilian footballer who plays as an attacking midfielder for Água Santa.
+Luan Dias da Silva (born 31 July 1997), known as Luan Dias, is a Brazilian footballer who plays as an attacking midfielder for South Korean club Suwon FC.

 Club career

+Água Santa

 Luan Dias was born in Santos, São Paulo, and finished his formation with Água Santa.
 He made his first team debut in 2017, becoming a regular starter afterwards and helping in the side's promotion from the Campeonato Paulista Série A2 in 2019.